Jeremy Vargas Sagastegui

-Jeremy Vargas Sagastegui (November 1, 1970 – October 13, 1998) was an American killer convicted of three counts of aggravated first-degree murder for the drowning and beating of Kievan Sarbacher, 3, and the shooting deaths of his mother, Melissa Sarbacher, 21, and a second woman, Lisa Vera-Acevedo, 27.
+Jeremy Vargas Sagastegui (November 1, 1970 – October 13, 1998) was an American killer convicted of three counts of aggravated first-degree murder for the drowning and beating of Keivan Sarbacher, 3, and the shooting deaths of his mother, Mellisa Sarbacher, 21, and a second woman, Lisa Vera-Acevedo, 27.

 The killings occurred on November 19, 1995, in a mobile home in rural Finley, Washington, located east of Kennewick, where Sagastegui had been babysitting Sarbacher's two children.
 The second child, a 1-year-old girl, was unharmed.

 Sometime between the evening hours of November 18 and the early morning hours of November 19, at a residence in Finley, Jeremy Sagastegui sexually abused, beat, stabbed, and then drowned Kievan Sarbacher, a three-year-old boy who was in his care.
 Sagastegui then waited for Kievan's mother, Melissa Sarbacher, to return home.
 When she did so, he shot her and her friend, Lisa Vera-Acevedo, who had accompanied Sarbacher home.

 The convicted triple murderer refused to fight his execution.
 His mother filed for a stay on his behalf but it was denied as Sagastegui was found competent, and therefore no third party, including his mother, could file on his behalf.

-He was executed on October 13, 1998 by lethal injection aged 27.
+He was executed on October 13, 1998, by lethal injection aged 27.